The Soldier's Details

 Williams Force was to become the major Australian rail laying party and they moved frequently.
 Jack was hospitalised at 55km and 40km hospitals (although they had no medicines nor equipment).
 When the rail was completed the Japanese moved most of the POWs working in Burma to Thailand.
 Jack left 133km camp 12 January 1944 and arrived No. 1 Camp Kanchanaburi.

 On 13 January 1944 he was selected as being fit, to go to work in Japan.
-He was moved to Tamarkan Camp and the Party left here on 7 April 1944.
+He was moved to Tamarkan Camp and his Party left here on 7 April 1944.
 They were railed to Phom Penh in French Indo-China via Bangkok.
 They the Group made their way to Saigon which is where they originally planned to depart from to Japan.The POWs were accommodated and worked in around the Saigon Docks for several months, until the Japanese decided the American sea blockade was too dangerous to attempt sea travel.

-At Singapore POWs were accommodated at River Valley Road Transit Camp and worked labouring and around the docks for months before their ship was available for transport – early September 1944 aboard the ‘Rakuyo Maru’.
+At Singapore POWs were accommodated at River Valley Road Transit Camp and worked labouring and around the docks for months before their ship was available for transport – early September 1944 they went aboard the ‘Rakuyo Maru’.

 - Kanchanaburi, 50k - Thailand